Let the little children come to me

 For a child’s first experience in Sprout to be happy and meaningful, the major responsibility is in the hands of his or her parents.
 It is best for one parent to bring the child to his room and leave him at the door.
 Please do not enter the room unless you have a sleeping child.
 As your child begins to walk, allow him to walk into his room.
 This builds confidence and independence.

-If you forget something and must return to your child’s room, please stay out of sight, knock quietly and whisper to the teacher.
-Then quickly leave.
+If you forget something and must return to the hallway before services ends, please find the Sprout Coordinator rather than returning to the room.
+She will assist you as needed.
 Avoid letting your child see you because this may trigger his or her inner clock to think it’s time to go.

 What will my child experience in Sprout on Sunday mornings?